This library has 2 APIs: the C and the C++ API. Read both sections, as common sections are not explained twice.

 };

-The name string represents a hint into the type of filtering that's done, while the spec strings represents a comma-separated list of file extensions.
+The name string represents a hint into the type of filtering that's done, while the spec represents a comma-separated list of file extensions.
 Example:

 { "Source code", "c,cpp,cc" }